mjp/node-linkscape/README.md

 * `url` The URL you want metrics for, ex: `'www.google.com'`
 * `cols` An array of strings for the columns you want in the response (see `Linkscape.URL_METRICS_FLAGS`).
 Ex: `['title', 'url', 'links']`
+* `callback` A function to be called asynchronously once the response comes back from the API.
+The function should accept 2 arguments in the following
+order: `error, result` where error will either be an object or null, and result will be an object containing the response from seoMOZ.

+###links

+    seomoz.links(url, scope, options, callback)

+###anchorText

+    seomoz.anchorText(url, scope, cols, callback)